 If you could work from anywhere, where would it be?
-That question has become part of our workforce reality as remote work opportunities give rise to a noticeable trend in talent mobility.
-Technology and advancements in communication tools have effectively shrunk distances, allowing working individuals to be fully productive from a work environment of their choosing and transforming where and how employers find talent.
+That question has become part of our workforce reality as new opportunities give rise to a noticeable trend in moving for remote work.
+Technology and advancements in communication tools have effectively shrunk distances.
+This allows working individuals to be fully productive from a work environment of their choosing and transforms where and how employers find talent.

 In a nutshell: to locations that offer more affordable living, and often fall on the lower end of the list of populous metros across the US.
 In fact, studies on population migration during the pandemic, indicate an increase of residents relocating to mid-sized locations (like Louisville, KY and Tulsa, OK for example).